-How the FCA implements the Freedom of Information Act.
+How we implement the Freedom of Information Act (FOIA).

 Making a request for information

-This note is designed to help you make a request for information under FOIA by completing the online request form.
-It is not a guide to the Act itself.
+This page is designed to help you make a request for information under FOIA by completing the online request form.
+It’s not a guide to FOIA itself.

-All requests will be acknowledged.
-Please note we may need to contact you to discuss your request; we will use the contact details you have provided unless you indicate otherwise.
+We’ll acknowledge all requests.
+Please be aware we may need to contact you to discuss your request, using the contact details you provide.

-To make a request for information not published on our Guide please:
+To make a request for information not published in our Guide, please:

 - download a printable copy, complete by hand and send it to us at the address at the bottom of this page

-Please be as specific as possible about the information you would like to receive.
-To help us with our searches, please provide us with any additional information you think might be helpful such as the subject matter and a time frame.
+Please be as specific as possible about the information you’d like.
+To help us with our searches, please give any additional information you think might be helpful, such as the subject matter and a time frame.

 Processing by the FCA